atomist-attic/automation-client/README.md

 ## Prerequisites

 Below are brief instructions on how to get started running this project yourself.
-If you just want to use the functionality this project provides, see the [Atomist documentation][docs].
+If you just want to use the core functionality of Atomist, see the [Atomist documentation][docs].
 For more detailed information on developing automations, see the [Atomist Developer Guide][dev].

 [docs]: https://docs.atomist.com/ (Atomist User Guide)
 [dev]: https://docs.atomist.com/developer/ (Atomist Developer Guide)